 Colin Sagan is committed to making clear, accessible and, above all, useful media that supports cultural producers and activists guided by a structural understanding of power.
 From his background as production coordinator and designer for several nationally and internationally distributed magazines, Colin found Drupal as a powerful tool for designing collaborative systems to facilitate vivid and effective communication.

-Raeanne Young is passionate about problem-solving and loves geeking out over efficient systems and effective processes for getting things done.
+Raeanne Young is passionate about organizational strategy and savvy communication.
+She enjoys innovating on value-driven development processes, collaborative design projects, and business practices that support workers as whole people.
 Prior to Quilted she worked in technology policy promoting digital rights at the Center for Democracy and Technology and the Electronic Frontier Foundation, and in communications and campaign strategy with Smartmeme.
 She enjoys working on inspiring social collaborative projects and has a penchant for all things open source.